JosePedroDias/oily/README.md

 - draw capturing towers
 - draw pretty players
-- generate noise rocks procedurally
 - have a couple more base maps (placement of sinks and players)
 - title screen
+- generate noise rocks procedurally
-- detect game over
+- detect game over (deadlocks...)
-- support multiple games
+- support multiple games in the same server?

 ## Credits 😅